Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Introduction

-Computationally derived peptide-level descriptors may, therefore, effectively predict a peptide's assembly behavior.
-To validate this hypothesis, we introduce PepMorph, a framework designed to guide peptide discovery through aggregation propensity and morphology awareness.
-At its core, PepMorph employs a transformer-based CVAE with a masking mechanism, akin to VAEAC, allowing peptide generation to be flexibly conditioned on descriptors of isolated peptides that serve as morphology proxies.
+Computationally derived peptide-level descriptors may, therefore, serve as proxy signals that bias sequence discovery toward assembly behaviors of interest, even if they do not uniquely determine supramolecular morphology.
+To validate this hypothesis, we introduce PepMorph, a framework designed to condition peptide discovery on aggregation propensity and monomer--level descriptors for morphology awareness.
+At its core, PepMorph employs a transformer-based CVAE with a masking mechanism, akin to VAEAC, allowing peptide generation to be flexibly conditioned on any set of descriptors of isolated peptides that serve as morphology proxies.
 We demonstrate that the model generates highly novel and diverse peptides, with $<\!10\%$ similarity, whose properties match all their targets in $55\%$ of cases.
 All the generated candidates are then passed through a dual-stage filtering pipeline, ensuring that only sequences meeting aggregation and sequence or structure requirements are retained.
-In end-to-end validation with CG-MD simulations, all sequences formed aggregates, and $83\%$ matched the intended morphology by visual inspection, supporting morphology-aware sequence discovery.
+In end-to-end validation with CG-MD simulations, all sequences formed aggregates, and $83\%$ matched the intended morphology by visual inspection, under our CG-MD validation protocol and morphology criterion, supporting morphology-aware sequence discovery.
 PepMorph bridges the gap between unguided sequence exploration and fully constrained design, offering a versatile route toward developing functional supramolecular materials.